operator-framework/operator-sdk/doc/proposals/openshift-4.3/operator-testing-tool.md

  * Document changes to CLI
  * Document new output formats
  * Document changes to configuration
- * Document breaking changes and removals
+ * Update the CHANGELOG and Migration files with breaking changes and removals